David James (actor, born 1972): 2011

 In 2011 James played Dieter, one of a gang of ruthless kidnappers, in the British miniseries Kidnap and Ransom, which was produced by and starred actor Trevor Eve.
 The three-part miniseries about a hostage negotiator (Eve) was filmed entirely in South Africa and received generally positive reviews.

-He also had minor roles in Strike Back, another British series that is shown on Cinemax, and the film Winnie, a movie based on the life of Winnie Mandela which starred Jennifer Hudson and Terrence Howard.
+He also had minor roles in Strike Back, another British series that is shown on Cinemax, and Winnie, a film based on the life of Winnie Mandela which starred Jennifer Hudson and Terrence Howard.

 In April and May, he reprised his role as Joel Joffe in an encore presentation of Rivonia Trial at the State Theatre in Pretoria.
 As with its previous showing, the play received generally positive reviews, and would later be nominated for nine Naledi Theatre Awards, including Best Production of a Play, winning three of those awards.

 In August 2011, James reunited with director Christopher-lee dos Santos to play the role of Stutze, a German SS officer hunting down the survivors of a Royal Air Force bomber that crash lands in Nazi occupied France.
 The film, Angel of the Skies, was released in late 2013.

 2012

 James appears as Hermanus Meyer, a radio station manager, in the South African television series Rhythm City.

 He played biker Danny Boy in the feature film Angus Buchan's Ordinary People, the story of South African preacher Angus Buchan, released in April.

-In May, he had a role in the two-man, short-lived but well-received play "Comrade Babble", a political satire about slain South African businessman Brett Kebble.
+In May, he had a role in the two-man, short-lived but well-received play Comrade Babble, a political satire about slain South African businessman Brett Kebble.

 He also appeared in the documentary Saving Rhino Phila, playing a poacher in reenactments of poaching in the South African bush.
-The film was shown at the Encounters South African International Documentary Festival in Johannesburg in June, and won a prestigious Wildscreen Wildlife & Environmental Film Festival Panda award for best film in the Nature Conservancy Environment and Conservation category.
+The film was shown at the Encounters Festival South Africa in Johannesburg in June, and won a prestigious Wildscreen Wildlife & Environmental Film Festival Panda award for best film in the Nature Conservancy Environment and Conservation category.